Untitled-WOW/AscensionChat/README.md

 AscensionChat is a Discord integration chat bot for the **Ascension Project**, forked from **WoWChat** by fjaros.
 My _(NotYourAverageGamer)_ fork also contains code sourced from **szyler** and **xan-asc** — thank you all!

 **Note:** This fork has been modified for use with the Ascension Project.
-Changes will need to be made if you want to use this with other servers _(perhaps take a look at the forks mentioned above)_.
+While the code is still technically there, changes will need to be made if you want to use this with other servers _(perhaps take a look at one of the forks mentioned above, which should provide a better starting point)_.
 It does NOT support WoW Classic or Retail servers.

-**New Requirement:** Due to Discord changes, you must check `PRESENCE INTENT` and `SERVER MEMBERS INTENT` under `Privileged Gateway Intents` in the Discord developer portal.
+**New Requirement:** Due to Discord changes, you must check `PRESENCE INTENT` and `SERVER MEMBERS INTENT` under the `Privileged Gateway Intents` section in the Discord developer portal.

 Currently supported version of this fork: